 Planning meetings

 Project initiation meeting will be held to discuss general move principles, arrangements and co-ordination.
-Prior to each move a briefing meeting will be held to discuss proposed arrangements for the move in question with representatives of each of the departments concerned.
+Prior to each move a briefing meeting will be held to discuss proposed arrangements for the move in question, with representatives of each of the departments concerned.

 The majority of space planning exercises shall have reasonable prior notification, but there may be some that will occur as a matter of urgency (including weekends).
 The Supplier shall consult with the Authority in all instances to confirm the relative priority/urgency of any request in order that it can be accomplished within the requested time scale.